 I am not suggesting anyone give up their medications for severe ADHD, anxiety, or depression.

 - In mild situations that raise the blood pressure, can a fidget spinner help?

 - Will you let your kids use a fidget spinner?

 - As an adult will you discreetly slip a fidget spinner in your pocket before an important board meeting, or spin it at an interview?

 Overall, kids love them, adults don’t get them, and all the same, I am enthralled.
-I am excited for the next spin.
-The one I bought today is glow in the dark.
+I am excited about the next spin.
+The one I bought today is glowing in the dark.
 If I leave it bedside tonight will it act as a night light?

 Is a fidget spinner a light, a craze, a trend, a fad, or something that improves your health?